-Nominees must be persons registered with the professional bodies contemplated in section 33(1)(b) - (f) of the By-law on Municipal Land Use Planning, 2015, who have leadership qualities and who have knowledge and experience of spatial planning, land use management and land development or the law related thereto.
+Nominees must be persons qualified in terms of section 33(1)(b) - (f) of the Naledi Local Municipality's Spatial Planning and Land Use Management By-Law, 2015, who have leadership qualities and who have knowledge and experience of spatial planning, land use management and land development or the law related thereto.

 Each nomination must be in writing and must contain the following information:

-- (a) The name and address of the nominator, who must be a natural person and a person may nominate himself or herself; - (b) The name, address and identity number of the nominee; - (d) Motivation by the nominator for the appointment of the nominee to the Municipal Planning Tribunal (no less than 50 words and no more than250 words); - (e) A short curriculum vitae of the nominee (not exceeding two pages); - (f) Certified copies of qualifications and registration certificates indicating registration with the relevant professional body or voluntary association.
+- (a) The name and address of the nominator, who must be a natural person and a person may nominate himself or herself; - (b) The name, address and identity number of the nominee; - (e) A short curriculum vitae of the nominee; - (f) Certified copies of formal qualifications.

-Please note that failure to comply with the above requirements may result in the disqualification of the nomination.
+Please note that failure to comply with the above requirements will result in the disqualification of the nomination.